 Wall Street earnings expectations: The average analyst estimate is earnings of $0.43 per share.
 Estimates range from $0.40 to $0.46.

 What our community says:

-Central Vermont Public Service's profit has risen year over year by an average of 58%.
-The company increased its gross margin by 3.9 percentage points in the last quarter.
-Revenue rose 6.7% while cost of sales rose 1.7% to $78.2 million from a year earlier.
+Revenue has now gone up for three straight quarters.
+The company's gross margin shrank by 7.6 percentage points in the last quarter.
+Revenue rose 3.1% while cost of sales rose 13.6% to $72.1 million from a year earlier.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Earnings estimates provided by Zacks.